GwendolyneFreddy/butchery/README.md

 ##

-<a name="58" id="58"></a>&#10173; **[58] 6 butcheries of skeletons in lower tombs of Athkatla, Shadow Temple Land, Spellhold, Watcher's Kee, and 2 in Nyalee's Hideout**
+<a name="58" id="58"></a>&#10173; **[58] 6 butcheries of skeletons in lower tombs of Athkatla, Shadow Temple Land, Spellhold, Watcher's Keep, and Nyalee's Hideout (2)**
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>install after Stratagems&nbsp;&nbsp;-&nbsp;&nbsp;Requires component <a href="#40">[40] DrAzTiK's Creatures</a></em><br><br>

-&#9755; This component adds a battle against a few dozen skeletons throughout the game: in the lower tombs of Athkatla (Southern Dungeons), in the Shadow Temple Land (shadowed) at the Temple of Amaunator entrance, in Spellhold (Bodhi's Hunt Level 1), in Nyalee's Hideout and in the Watcher's Keep (Helmite Level - Last Seals).
+&#9755; This component adds a battle against a few dozen skeletons throughout the game: in the lower tombs of Athkatla (Southern Dungeons), in the Shadow Temple Land (shadowed) at the Temple of Amaunator entrance, in Spellhold (Bodhi's Hunt Level 1), Watcher's Keep (Helmite Level - Last Seals), and two in Nyalee's Hideout.
 <div align="right"><a href="#components">Back to components list</a></div>

 ##